Coligny calendar: The notations PRINI LOUD and PRINI LAG

-the notation N INIS R
+The notation N INIS R

 The term N INIS R is scattered across the lunar year.
 The significance of its distribution is undiagnosed.
 All but three instances occur in the seven months of the SAMONIOS season plus the month of GIAMONIOS.
-It avoids the days marked with IVOS ‘festival’.
+It avoids the days marked with IVOS 'festival'.
 As it occurs on seven nights when the moon is absent in the sky (the dark moon of 7a-8a-9a), and avoids the critical moments of the full moon of day 8 and the first visible moon of day 10a, it possibly refers to prognostication associated with stars.

-the notations IVOS and SINDIV IVOS
+The notations IVOS and SINDIV IVOS

-The term IVOS ‘festival’ occurs in several runs of days of between three to nine days each, considered to mark each day of a festival.
+The term IVOS 'festival' occurs in several runs of days of between three and nine days each, considered to mark each day of a festival.
 In all but two cases these festivals run from the end of one month into the beginning of the next.
-Four of these IVOS runs break the year into 4 quarters, just as the four main Celtic festivals do in historic times, only here they are centered on Day 1 every three lunar months, rather than Day 1 of every three solar months as today.
+Four of these IVOS runs break the year into four-quarters, just as the four main Celtic festivals do in historic times, only here they are centered on Day 1 every three lunar months, rather than Day 1 of every three solar months as today.

 There are also three other IVOS festivals on the calendar.

-The term SINDIV IVOS ‘this day a festival’, occurs only 3 times – DUM 2a, SIM 9, and AED 25.
+The term SINDIV IVOS 'this day a festival', occurs only three times – DUM 2a, SIM 9, and AED 25.
 These three special festival days must indicate something of exceptional importance in the year.

-the notation TIOCOBRIXTIO
+The notation TIOCOBRIXTIO

-TIOCOBRIXTIO is an exceptional term which only occurs on 3 days in the year – SIM 7, AED 8, and CAN 15.
+TIOCOBRIXTIO is an exceptional term which only occurs on three days in the year – SIM 7, AED 8, and CAN 15.
 Whatever its significance, it marks days of exceptional importance.
+Olmsted explains it could be read as T(R)IOCO(NT)O-BRIXTIO "A day in place day 30", possibly substituting for the missing day 30 of Cantlos.